EgoEnv: Human-centric environment representations from egocentric video: Introduction

 \section{Introduction}

 Egocentric video offers a unique view into human activities through the eyes of a camera-wearer.
-Understanding this type of video is core to building augmented reality (AR) applications that can assist humans by answering their questions, recalling events, or anticipating their needs based on their activity.
-Ego-video is the subject of several recent datasets and benchmarks that are driving new research~\cite{li2015delving,sigurdsson2018charades,damen2022rescaling,ego4d}.
+Understanding this type of video is core to building augmented reality (AR) applications that can provide context-relevant assistance to humans based on their activity.
+Ego-video is thus the subject of several recent datasets and benchmarks that are driving new research~\cite{li2015delving,sigurdsson2018charades,damen2022rescaling,grauman2022ego4d}.

-A key feature of the egocentric setting is the tight coupling of the camera-wearer and their environment as they repeatedly traverse a persistent physical space, potentially over multiple hours (or days).
+A key feature of the egocentric setting is the tight coupling of a camera-wearer and their persistent physical environment, i.e., a person's mental model of their surroundings informs their actions.
+This mental model is important, for example, to reach for a cabinet door out of view, to re-visit the couch to search for a misplaced phone or to visit spaces configured to support certain activities.
 This raises an important need for human-centric environment understanding --- to learn representations from video that capture the camera-wearer's activities \emph{in the context of their environment}.
-Such representations are important to answer questions like ``what room is the camera-wearer in right now?'', or ``when was the camera-wearer last near the sink?''.
-The former requires reasoning across video frames spread in time to build a coherent picture of the scene.
-The latter requires reasoning about the camera-wearer's location relative to other objects, regardless of their visibility (e.g., a person may be at the sink, but looking at the mirror above it).
+Such representations would encode the human-environment link, and allow models to jointly reason about both (e.g., to answer ``what did the person cut near the sink?'').
+See \reffig{fig:concept}.